-A. Measurement of storm drain pipe is lineal feet of the various sizes and classes along the centerline of pipe from center to center of manholes, or center of inlet to center of manhole.
-Payment for storm drain pipe is made at the contract unit price bid per lineal foot of the various sizes and classes called for, which includes furnishing and installing pipe, trench excavation and backfill, furnishing and placing Type I bedding, specials required for connection to manholes and inlets, testing and all other work necessary or incidental for completion of this item.
+A. Measurement of storm drain pipe is in lineal feet (meters) of the various sizes and classes along the centerline of pipe from center to center of manholes, or center of inlet to center of manhole.
+Payment for storm drain pipe is made at the contract unit price bid per lineal foot (meters) of the various sizes and classes called for, which includes furnishing and installing pipe, trench excavation and backfill, furnishing and placing Type 1 pipe bedding, specials required for connection to manholes and inlets, testing and all other work necessary or incidental for completion of the item.